jorisparet/partycls/README.md

 ![](https://raw.githubusercontent.com/jorisparet/partycls/master/data/snapshots/grains_labels.png)

-Tha results are also written to a set of files including a labeled trajectory file and additional information on the clustering results.
+The results are also written to a set of files including a labeled trajectory file and additional information on the clustering results.
 The whole workflow can be easily tuned and customized, check out the [tutorials](https://github.com/jorisparet/partycls/tree/master/tutorial) to see how and for further examples.

 We can restrict the analysis to specific a subset of particles by adding filters.
 Say we have a binary mixture composed of particles with types A and B, and are only interested in the angular correlations of B particles in the left side of the box (with respect to x-axis):